logicalclocks/hops-docs/docs/hopsml/experiment.rst

 ::

     from hops import experiment
-    experiment.grid_search(spark, training, args_dict, direction='max')
+    experiment.grid_search(training, args_dict, direction='max')

-Its input argument is simply the `spark` SparkSession object, which is automatically created when the first cell is evaluated in the notebook, in addition to the wrapper function and the dictionary with the hyperparameters. `experiment.grid_search` will simply run the wrapper function and generate the grid of hyperparameters and inject the value of each hyperparameter that you have specified.
+Its input argument is simply the wrapper function and the dictionary with the hyperparameters. `experiment.grid_search` will simply run the wrapper function and generate the grid of hyperparameters and inject the value of each hyperparameter that you have specified.

 Differential Evolution
 ----------------------

+In evolutionary computation, differential evolution (DE) is a method that optimizes a problem by iteratively trying to improve a candidate solution with regard to a given measure of quality.
+A neural network can be thought of as an optimization problem, given a set of hyperparameters and a lower and uppper bound for each hyperparameter value there should be a configuration for which the `quality` (accuracy on the testing set) is highest.

-With differential evolution a search space for each hyperparameter needs to be defined.
+In HopsML, we support differential evolution, and a search space for each hyperparameter needs to be defined.
 To define the search space, simply create a dictionary with the keys matching the arguments of your wrapper function, and a list with two values corresponding to the lower and upper bound of the search space.
 Compared to grid search, a metric needs to be returned by your code that will correspond to the fitness value of your configuration.
 You can then specify the direction to optimize, 'min' or 'max'.

 ::